Viagra and other impotence drugs are about to bear new warnings that users may experience sudden hearing loss.

 Unsure if link is real

-But given that hearing loss is a risk of advancing age and certain conditions, such as diabetes and heart disease, that can lead to impotence, it wasn't clear if the link was real.
+But given that hearing loss is a risk of advancing age and certain conditions, such as diabetes and heart disease, that can lead to erectile dysfunction, it wasn't clear if the link was real.

 That still is not clear, said FDA ear nose and throat specialist Dr Robert Boucher.